cavingayle/tegger-app/README.md

 The app includes all the requested functionally.

-Will need to provide own API key to get started.
+## To get started

+-Provide Youtube API key on the backend.
-Run the command npm i
+-Run npm i
-Start the server
+-Start the server